sieis/eamonn-hashnode-backups/cl05mkx6k0bhqvenv27do2jfi.md

 ## The Product

-I have created a memory tool.
+I have created a memory tool..

 Check it out [here](https://infinite-memory.netlify.app/).
 And the code is [here](https://github.com/sieis/infinite-memory).